 Australia gave us kangaroos, Neighbours and vegemite sandwiches.
 It awed us with the Sydney Opera House, the beauty of the Great Barrier Reef and sun-drenched beaches of Bondi.
-Enjoy one of the most popular holiday destinations in the world with these handpicked suggestions of the best places to visit in Australia.
+Enjoy one of the most popular holiday destinations in the world with these handpicked suggestions of the best places to visit in Australia based on Australian landmarks that others miss.

 Explore and soak up Sydney; the food, the beaches, art galleries and sun-drenched days.
-Head to Alice Springs, rich in history and hauntingly beautiful.
 Drive or fly from the magnificent deserts to Queensland, and experience the Great Barrier Reef or the charisma of Port Douglas.

 Start in Perth; visit its castles, gardens and sample some of WA's stunning cuisine.
 Embrace the maritime history of Fremantle & spend a night on Rottnest Island.
 See the beauty of the Margaret River town and its craft breweries and wineries, before heading to Albany and Esperance for some delicious sun soaked beaches.